symfony-cmf/symfony-cmf-docs/bundles/menu/menu_factory.rst

     in CmfMenuBundle 2.0.
 Prior to 2.0, you had to use the ``ContentAwareFactory`` class and ``cmf_menu.factory`` service.

 Most menu items will need a URL.
-By default, KnpMenu allows generating such route by specifying a URI or a Symfony route name.
+By default, KnpMenu allows generating this URL by specifying a URI or a Symfony route name.

 The CmfMenuBundle provides another way to generate URLs: By using the :ref:`dynamic router <bundles-routing-dynamic-generator>` to generate routes